 - mutual support groups

-There are three government-approved medications used to treat alcohol addiction: acamprosate, disulfiram and naltrexone.
+There are three government-approved medications used for alcohol addiction treatment: acamprosate, disulfiram and naltrexone.
 These medications are useful for helping people stop or reduce their drinking.
 Medication is most effective when it’s combined with behavioral therapy.

 Behavioral therapy aims to change a person’s thinking and attitude towards alcohol.
 Through a variety of counseling and therapies, a person can address the issues that lead to the problem and work to change their drinking behaviors in the future.